abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > According to the classical interpretation of logic:
 >
-> 1. A *primary proposition* is a boolean value (i.e. it is something that is either true or false).
+> 1. A *primary proposition* is something that is either true or false (a boolean value.
 > 2. A *logical operator* is a *function* that takes a one or several boolean values and return another boolean value.
-> 3. A *composite proposition* is the results of the application of these functions to other propositions.
+> 3. A *composite proposition* something that results of the application of logical operators to other propositions.
 {: .definition}

 Let's review all logical operators in this semantic context.